 The campground has a park-like setting under a scattered canopy of Monterey pine and Cypress trees.
 Cedar trees provide a fragrant aroma here.
 All sites are grassy and the campground is situated in the Los Padres National Forest.

 The campground offers single-family sites, as well as three group campsites for tent and RV camping.
 Campsites are each equipped with a table and campfire ring with grill.
 Flush toilets, sinks and drinking water are provided throughout the campground.
 An accessible flush toilet is located near Site 10.

 4. Ventana Campground

 Ventana campground is an ideal spot when it comes to Big Sur camping.
-Every site includes a parking spot, a campfire ring with grill, a picnic table and are room for at least two tents .
-There are several clean restroom facilities with showers, clean trash enclosures and a general store that sells firewood should you run out early.
+Every site includes a parking spot, a campfire ring with grill, a picnic table and there is room for at least two tents.
+There are several clean restroom facilities with showers, clean trash enclosures and a general store that sells firewood should you run out.
 If feel like having a night off from cooking camp food you can head up the hill to the Ventana Inn for a meal or a cocktail.

 Note: Ventana Campground is on the high end of the scale in terms of prices.

 Fee: $50 per night

 Big Sur Campgrounds and Cabins has more of a park like feeling with cabins as well as campsites.
 For fun you can swim or hop into an inner-tube and float down the river.
 You can also toss a fishing line in the river in the hopes of taking dinner back to the camp.
 Just remember to check seasonal rules as catch and release is in effect at certain times of the year.